Pauan/rust-signals/README.md

 });
 ```

+Just like `Signal::for_each`, the `SignalVec::for_each` method returns a `Future`.

+When that `Future` is spawned:

+1. If the `SignalVec` already has values, it immediately calls the closure with `VecDiff::Replace`,
+   which contains the current values for the `SignalVec`.

+2. If the `SignalVec` doesn't have any values, it doesn't call the closure.

+3. Whenever the `SignalVec` changes, it calls the closure with the `VecDiff` for the change.

 Unlike `Signal`, the `for_each` method for `SignalVec` calls the closure with a `VecDiff`, which contains
 the difference between the new `Vec` and the old `Vec`.